 It’s here where we get our second song about how awesome Christmas is.
 It’s also a fairly good song that I have nothing really to note about.

-Also, uh, Chip had to have been there on Christmas seeing as how that’s when he turned into a cup so how the hell does he not know what Christmas is?
+Also, uh, Chip had to have been there on Christmas seeing as how that’s when he turned into a cup so how does he not know what Christmas is?

 It still bugs me to this day that the witch decided to curse everyone in his castle too.
 What the hell did they ever do to her?